 - Letter from

 1. Letter from:

-This form is used in case of brief and informal reports.
+This form is used in the case of brief and informal reports.
 Its main parts are:

 - Complimentary close;